-In this paper, we revisit the chronology of the Darwin and Hatherton glaciers since the penultimate glaciation with surface exposure ages of glacial erratics and bedrock and radiocarbon ages of freeze-dried algae.
-Advances in radiocarbon dating since the 1980s and the advent of surface exposure dating allow us to examine the history of this glacier system in much higher spatial resolution and temporal precision than Bockheim et al. (1989) were able to do.
+In this paper, we revisit the chronology of the Darwin and Hatherton glaciers since the penultimate glaciation with new surface exposure ages of glacial erratics and of bedrock, as well as radiocarbon ages of freeze-dried algae.
+Advances in radiocarbon dating since the 1980s and the advent of surface-exposure dating allow us to examine the history of this glacier system with higher spatial resolution and temporal data constraints than available for previous interpretations (Bockheim et al., 1989).
 The data presented here do not contain enough temporal overlap between the Darwin Glacier and Hatherton Glacier chronologies to discuss the response time of Hatherton Glacier to changes at the mouth of Darwin Glacier.
-We use a 1.5-dimensional finite-volume flowband model to determine what can be deduced about LGM and deglaciation conditions at the mouth of Darwin Glacier from the more complete chronologies we have constructed from alongside Hatherton Glacier.
+So, we use a 1.5-dimensional finite-volume flowband model to determine what can be deduced about Last Glacial Maximum (LGM) and deglaciation conditions at the mouth of Darwin Glacier from the more complete chronologies we have constructed from alongside Hatherton Glacier.

 Physiographic setting of Darwin and Hatherton Glaciers

-Darwin Glacier and its tributary Hatherton Glacier are outlet glaciers of the East Antarctic Ice Sheet that flow through the TAM to the modern Ross Ice Shelf.
-In contrast to the neighboring fast-flowing Byrd and Mulock glaciers, ice flow velocities in the Darwin-Hatherton glacier system do not exceed 110 m yr-1, and everywhere the velocity of Hatherton Glacier is <12 m yr-1 (Rignot et al., 2011; Gillespie et al., 2017).
-The glaciers have a very small catchment within the East Antarctic Ice Sheet, due to both high bedrock topography preventing flow into their canyons and to the proximity of the much more efficient Byrd and Mulock glaciers, whose catchments effectively behead the Darwin-Hatherton catchment (Swithinbank, 1988; Gillespie et al., 2017)
+Darwin Glacier and its major tributary Hatherton Glacier are outlet glaciers of the East Antarctic Ice Sheet that flow through the TAM into the modern Ross Ice Shelf.
+In contrast to the neighboring fast-flowing Byrd and Mulock glaciers, ice-flow velocities for the Darwin-Hatherton glacier system do not exceed 110 m yr-1, and everywhere the velocity of Hatherton Glacier is <12 m yr-1 (Rignot et al., 2011; Gillespie et al., 2017).
+The glaciers have a very small catchment within the East Antarctic Ice Sheet, due to both high bedrock topography preventing flow into their canyons and to the proximity of the much larger Byrd and Mulock glaciers, whose catchments effectively behead the Darwin-Hatherton catchment (Swithinbank, 1988; Gillespie et al., 2017)

 …

 (This section will contain a short summary of the glaciologic and geographic setting described in Gillespie et al. (2017), the boundary-layer meteorology of Noonan et al. (2015), accumulation rates (RACMO, Bockheim et al., Gillespie, Arthern et al…).
 Perhaps we should also a short discussion of bedrock geology, if this goes somewhere like GSA Bulletin [Cottle and Cooper (2006), Haskell et al. (1965), Simpson and Cooper (2002), Felder and Faure (1991), and Woolfe (1993)].)
+[Sounds good!]

 The Darwin-Hatherton Glacier System during MIS-2 and the Holocene